 This is also when you’ll need to keep them confined to an area for their own safety.
 All this running, playing, and exploring can lead them into mischief!

 Socializing is super important at this stage, and they should be socialized with humans and any other animals in the household as much as possible.
 They learn from their mothers for this, but they’ll spend most of their time pouncing, leaping, running, and entertaining themselves at this point.

 When Should a Kitten Go Home With You?

 If you’re thinking about adopting a brand-new kitten or have a bunch that you need to find homes for, it’s a good idea to keep in mind what the right age is for a kitten to leave their mother and littermates.

 Kittens naturally wean from their mothers by around 8 to 10 weeks of age and are usually ready to be separated from them by 12 to 14 weeks of age.

 Kittens that are removed from their mothers younger than this will run the risk of developing health and behavioral problems as they mature.

 Kittens need to be able to use the litterbox, run, walk, eat, and play on their own before leaving their mothers and littermates.
 They should be fully weaned too.

 Kittens that are taken away at 5 weeks or younger are unlikely to learn the right social and life skills and might become more aggressive cats into their adulthood.

-Kittens don’t properly take their first steps until they are 3 weeks old, and they take steadier steps by 4 weeks and then are running and playing at 5 weeks.
+Kittens don’t properly take their first steps until they are 3 weeks old.
+They take steadier steps by 4 weeks and are running and playing at 5 weeks.
 It’s amazing how fast they develop in such a short time!